intellihr/qa-tech-test/README.md

 Spend no more than 4 hours on this assessment.
 It is not intended that you achieve 100% coverage in this time period.
 We would like to see what you can do in 4 hours time.

-**Note:  UAT environment is reset daily, do not expect data to persist.**

 **Note:  Account credentials for the tenant will be provided to you separately.**

 Bonus points (if you have capacities to do all of these, you are more than welcome to show us your skills and experience):